ama440/finalproject611/README.md

 ```

 You then visit http://localhost:8787 via a browser on your machine to
 access the machine and development environment.
-For the curious, we
-also expose port 8888 so that we can launch other servers from in the
-container.